YarraPark/ReportAssistant/README.md

-# School Report Generator
+# TeachAssist.ai

-A minimal, stateless web application for generating school reports with a clean, Google-homepage-style interface.
+A professional, AI-powered student report generation tool for educators with a clean, modern interface.

 ## Overview